Skip to main content

 In this article, we will show you how to display swatches on your filters

-Written by Connell Nguyen
+Written by Thomas Ta

 Updated over a week ago